-Grootvadersbosch is temporarily closed to the public, from 20 June 2016 until 4 September 2016
+Grootvadersbosch is temporarily closed to the public until further notice.

-*Please note that Grootvadersbosch Nature Reserve will be closed to the public from Monday 20 June 2016 until Sunday 4 September 2016 due to essential upgrades that will take place on the access road.
+*Please note that Grootvadersbosch Nature Reserve will be closed to the public until further notice due to essential upgrades that will take place on the access road.
 Access from neighbouring properties will not be possible during this time either.
 We apologise for the inconvenience.

 Originally known as Melkhoutskraal, the Grootvadersbosch Nature Reserve encompasses 250 hectares of indigenous forest in the Langeberg region, close to Heidelberg.
 The name translates to “big father” in honour of Roelof Oelofse who owned the land in 1723.
 It has only been a reserve since 1986 and was declared a World Heritage Site in 2004.